 Employees respond to rewards because they help them feel validated and appreciated.
 Next time you experience a big win in the office, reward your employees with an extra day off, a movie, gift cards, or even a note that expresses how you feel.

-Throw a in Office or Virtual Party
+4. Throw in a Office or Virtual Party

 Far too often accomplishments are only celebrated in secret by upper management when it’s the front line workers who need the encouragement.
 Include your staff in company successes by throwing a monthly or quarterly in office or virtual party.
 It doesn’t have to be huge, but a small celebration to recognize progress can go a long way in improve employee morale as well as strengthening relationships between employees.